Simonh13/Simonh13/README.md

 - 👋 Hi, I’m @Simonh13
-- 👀 I’m interested at the Fire Department
+- 👀 I’m interested in Aviation
 - 🌱 I’m currently learning 3D Modeling
 - 💞️ I’m looking to collaborate Whit No one
-- 📫 How to reach me Discord: Simon#2007
+- 📫 How to reach me Discord: Simon.#5903

 <!---
 Simonh13/Simonh13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.